Why is Body Language Relevant?

 All of this audible signalling happens for a purpose.
 We might not easily know what the purpose is, but being aware of it is the start of being able to understand it better, in others, and possibly also in ourselves.
 Commonly the more noticeable unnecessary signals are embellishments or defensiveness - a kind of showing-off or protection.

 Other aspects can be more subtle indicators of social background or aspiration, and thereby of relationship and attitude towards other people.
-These other audible signals represent a big and complex area which seems yet to have been researched and analysed to the extent that body language has.
+These other audible signals represent a big and complex area that seems yet to have been researched and analysed to the extent that body language has.
 Also, cultural differences are potentially influential, which hinders translation and specific interpretation.

 Despite this, initially simply being aware of these signals will begin to shape an appreciation of their significance, and in many cases their underlying meanings.